yinyuan1227/STRAP-git/README.md

 - data_path: path to load source file
 - emb_path: path to save embedding files
 - alpha: parameter for *PPR*
-- mode
-	- 1: take *log* of each value
-	- 2: take *loglog* of each value
-	- 3: do nothing
 - iteration: parameter for *SVD*
 - error: parameter for *Backward Push*
 - threads